Why switch to all-electric?

 You could be eligible for a rebate of up to $1,000 to replace your old hot water heater with an approved type of electric or solar hot water system.

 Visit Solar Victoria to find out about solar hot water rebates.
+Eligible households can now claim both the solar PV and hot water rebates.

 Use your solar and buy renewable electricity